 I = 1000 Watts/120 Volt = 8.33 Amps

-We see that a 1000 W device draws twice as many Amps as 500 W device.
+We see that a 1000 W device draws twice as many Amps as a 500 W device.

 Example 3: 3000 Watts Equals How Many Amps?

-3000 Watt devices can be plugin in 120V or into 220V.
+3000 Watt devices can be plugin into 120V or into 220V.
 In cases with higher wattage, it’s not unusual to use a higher 220 voltage.
 This is designed to reduce the amperage.

 For example, 3000 Watt equals to:

 - 25 Amps, if you use 120 V.

 - 13.64 Amps, if you use 220 V.

 For 25 Amps, for example, you would already need an amp breaker.
 But if you plug such a device into 220 V, the current generated is only 13.64 Amps (there is no need for amp breakers).

 Example: Bigger multi-zone mini-split units usually need amp breakers.
 You can check 2-zone, 3-zone, 4-zone, and 5-zone mini-split systems to see how many amps they run on.